ErHamza/blockchaine/README.md

 ## Configuration

 1. **Smart Contract:**
-    - Deploy the `VerifyDataIntegrity.sol` smart contract on the Ethereum blockchain.
+    - Deploy the `storage.sol` smart contract on the Ethereum blockchain.
     - Update the contract address in `App.js` under `connectWallet` function.

 2. **MetaMask:**